Frequently Asked Questions (FAQs)

 How much does it cost to get documents translated from German into English?

-My rates are calculated on a project-by-project basis and many factors are taken into consideration including subject matter, timelines and deadlines, word count and file types.
-I charge per word in pound sterling (GBP).
+My rates are calculated on a project-by-project basis and many factors are taken into consideration including subject, deadlines, word count and file types.
+I charge per word in pound sterling (GBP) or euros (EUR).

-How long does it take to get a legal document translated?
+How long does it take to get a document translated?

 How does your German to English translation process work?